elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 front-end and back-end, let's use [elm-phoenix-socket](https://github.com/fbonetti/elm-phoenix-socket).

-To get started let's move to the `lib/platform/web/elm` folder in our project and run the following command to install the package:
+To get started, let's move to the `assets` folder in our project, and run the following command to install the package:

 ```shell
 $ elm-package install fbonetti/elm-phoenix-socket